Assigning vDisks and versions to target devices

 This column lists versions and the status of each version:

-- Wrench icon indicates that this version’s access mode is set to Maintenance (read/write) mode, from which only a single maintenance device can boot.
+- the wrench icon indicates that this version’s access mode is set to Maintenance mode.
+Only a single maintenance device can boot.

-- Magnifying glass icon indicates that this version’s access mode is set to Test, from which only a test device can boot.
+- the magnifying glass icon indicates that this version’s access mode is set to Test.
+Only a test device can boot.

-- Clock icon indicates that this version’s access mode is set to Pending.
+- the clock icon indicates that this version’s access mode is set to Pending.
 A version that is Pending has been promoted to production but the release date and time have not yet been reached.

-- Green checkmark icon indicates that this version is the current production version based on settings selected on the Boot production devices from version drop-down menu.
+- the green checkmark icon indicates that this version is the current production version based on settings selected on the Boot production devices from version menu.
 All device types can boot from vDisk version that is in production.

-- Red X icon indicates that this version is obsolete, no devices are currently booted from it, and that this version can be deleted because a merged base was created, which is more current.
+- the red X icon indicates that this version is obsolete, no devices are currently booted from it, and that this version can be deleted because a merged base was created, which is more current.

 Provides the date and the time that this version was created.
 Date format is YYYY/MM/DD and time format is HH:MM